The Textile Reverie Blog

 Beauty, Aesthetics & Cultural Meaning

-Explorations of beauty as language, culture, and self-expression.
-Examines fashion, aesthetics, and creative rituals as tools for meaning-making—not trends to be consumed.
+Explorations of beauty as a language of identity, culture, and intention.
+Looking at fashion, aesthetics, and creative rituals as tools for meaning-making, not trends to consume.

 Identity, Growth & the Inner Life